immutant/lein-immutant/README.md

 First, you'll need to define an environment variable called `IMMUTANT_HOME` pointing to your Immutant distribution.

+* `lein immutant new project-name` - calls `lein new project-name` for you, the calls `lein immutant init`.

-* `lein immutant init` - creates a sample immuntant.clj configuration file at the root of the project.
+* `lein immutant init` - creates a sample immuntant.clj configuration file at the root of the current project.

 * `lein immutant deploy` - deploys the current app to the Immutant you specified above.
 If a map is defined under the `:immutant` key in